alexgman/LiterateProgramming/Introduction.md

 produce the source code to be compiled, as well as the "documentation source" that can be converted to a readable format.
 They are basically preprocessors which operate on the same source file, extracting different parts from it.
-Knuth called this source language `WEB`, hence the tools were called "Weave" and "Tangle".
+Knuth called this source language `WEB`, hence the tools were called _Weave_ and _Tangle_.
 Weave produces the documentation in [_TeX_](https://en.wikipedia.org/wiki/TeX) format and Tangle produces compilable code.
 The concept is depicted in the picture below.